MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 Accept the MICROEJ SDK EULA
 ---------------------------

-You may have to accept the SDK EULA if you didn't already do, please have a look at :ref:`sdk_6_eula_acceptation`.
+You may have to accept the SDK EULA if you haven't already done so, please have a look at :ref:`sdk_6_eula_acceptation`.

 .. _sdk_6_getting_started_imx93_run_virtual_device:

 Run an Application on the Virtual Device
 ----------------------------------------

-In order to execute the :guilabel:`Example-Java-Widget` Application on the Virtual Device, the SDK provides the Gradle :guilabel:`runOnSimulator` task.
+To execute the :guilabel:`Example-Java-Widget` Application on the Virtual Device, the SDK provides the Gradle :guilabel:`runOnSimulator` task.

 .. note::

    If you are using another IDE than IntelliJ IDEA, please have a look at :ref:`sdk_6_run_on_simulator` section.

 * Double-click on the :guilabel:`runOnSimulator` task in the Gradle tasks view.
-It may takes few seconds.
+It may take a few seconds.

       .. figure:: images/gettingStarted/iMXRT1170/getting-started-runOnSimulator.png
          :alt: runOnSimulator task